Car jammed underneath semi in deadly crash near I-80/94 in Gary; 2 ID'd

 GARY, Ind.
 (WLS) -- Two of the three people killed in a deadly crash after a car became jammed underneath a semi in Northwest Indiana Friday morning have been identified.

-The crash occurred just before 4 a.m. as a white Dodge Charger and a semi-trailer collided near the I-8/94 interchange at Grant Street in Gary.
+The crash occurred just before 4 a.m. as a white Dodge Charger and a semi-trailer collided near the I-80/94 interchange at Grant Street in Gary.

 The Charger ended up being wedged underneath the semi.